Grégoire De Mévius

-Baron Grégoire de Mevius (born 16 August 1962) is a Belgian rally driver active in the years 1988–2001.
+Baron Gregoire Gaston Marie Ghislain de Mevius (born 16 August 1962) is a Belgian rally driver active in the years 1988–2001.
 He first broke out into the World Rally Championship scene racing in the Group N category in the Mazda 323.
 With an unsuccessful spell of Group A races in 1990, he was never considered to be a talent in spotlight of rally stardom.
 However, in 1993 he finally managed to secure a place as a privateer in the Group A WRC category.
-Although he never challenged for the title effectively, he made some good efforts scoring within the top 6 in several gravel rallies.
-His best result was in the 1998 Network Q Rally of Great Britain where he secured a 4th place in the Privateer Belgacom Turbo Team' Subaru Impreza.
+Although he never challenged for the title effectively, he made some good efforts scoring within the top-six in several gravel rallies.
+His best result was in the 1998 Network Q Rally of Great Britain where he secured a fourth place in the Privateer Belgacom Turbo Team' Subaru Impreza.

-After his retirement from the WRC, he moved to Rally Raid events such as the Paris-Dakar Rally where he often competed with the manufacturer Nissan team and for BMW X-Raid.
+After his retirement from the WRC, De Mévius moved to Rally Raid events such as the Paris-Dakar Rally where he often competed with the manufacturer Nissan team and for BMW X-Raid.
 During the 2000 Paris–Dakar–Cairo Rally for Nissan, he was involved in a freak accident, involving four cars running near the top of the field - all arrived at a collapsed dune at the same time, with several competitors, including De Mévius, injuring their backs.

-In the 2003 Dakar he was in third place with the BMW, until an impact with a rock damaged the steering.
+In the 2003 Dakar, De Mévius was in third place with the BMW, until an impact with a rock damaged the steering.
 In the 2004 Dakar Rally, again with BMW and again on the podium in the early running, a significant engine issue plus a roll meant an eighth-placed finish.
 In 2005, he was back to the Nissan France team, running an older-spec pick-up on the event.
 Sadly, a significant crash led to retirement and an air-lift to hospital.

 His sons, Ghislain De Mévius and Guillaume De Mévius, are also rally drivers.